mslinn/sbt-ethereum-docs/docs/tasks.md

 ### `ethCompilationsInspect`
 This task dumps to the console full information about a compilation, based on either a code hash or contract address.
-This query costs a tiny bit of gas.

 [etherscan.io](https://etherscan.io) can show the same information; the information provided in the following code example for the contract at address `0x019e39e4c8c46034b1c0da2d26f99cc6a1ae941` is also available at